adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 ⭐One liners notes⭐
 - DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to 10x performance improvement.
-It caches the most frequently used data, thus offloading the heavy reads on hot keys off your DynamoDB table, hence preventing the "ProvisionedThroughputExceededException" exception.
 - DynamoDB Streams allows you to capture a ⭐time-ordered sequence of item-level modifications in a DynamoDB table⭐.
 It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.
 - An Edge-Optimized API Gateway is best for geographically distributed clients.
 API requests are routed to the nearest CloudFront Edge Location which improves latency.
 The API Gateway still lives in one AWS Region.
 - Security groups are used exclusively for VPC-based resources – ⭐primarily EC2 instances (and also for other services like RDS, ELB, Lambda, etc. ⭐when they run inside a VPC⭐).⭐